HotCakeX/Harden-Windows-Security/Wiki posts/AppControl Manager/Get Code Integrity Hashes.md

 Use the browser button to select a file and the hashes will be immediately calculated and displayed on the page.

+> [!NOTE]\
+> If the selected file is non-conformant, the app will calculate the flat hashes of the file and present them as Authenticode hashes.
+When that happens, the page hashes will be displayed as `N/A`.
+This is compliant with how the App Control engine in Windows works.

 <br>